FaheemQuazi/PogChampUniverse/README.md

 ## How it Works

 When you install the extension, it comes with a small selection of images.
 Each time the extension detects the word "PogChamp" (case-insensitive) on a page, it replaces the word with one of those images.
 For now, it uses the standard 28x28 pixel size when replacing text.

+## Usage Instructions

+### Installation (For now)

+As of right now, I'm working on getting the extension on the Chrome/New Edge/Firefox web stores, respectively.
+If you want to use it right now (Chrome/New Edge), follow these steps:

+1. Click the Green "Code" button in the top right, and click "Download ZIP"
+2. Once the ZIP has downloaded, extract it somewhere convenient
+3. Back in Chrome/Edge, Navigate to [chrome://extensions/](chrome://extensions) or [edge://extensions/](edge://extensions/), depending on your browser.
+4. Enable Developer Mode (it's a little switch either in the top right or bottom left).
+5. Select "Load Unpacked", and browse to the folder where you extracted the ZIP in step 2.
+6. ...
+7. Profit?

 ### Make it only work when I want it!